This page includes technical resources and tools, training materials, learning documents, research, and more.

 - RD Training Materials

-Resilience Design in Smallholder Farming Systems Facilitator’s Guide (COMING SOON in 2022)
+Resilience Design in Smallholder Farming Systems Facilitator’s Guide 2022 (FR)

 This facilitator’s guide is a training tool that can be used to cascade the RD approach.
 Prior to using this guide to conduct a training session, facilitators should have received training in the RD approach, agroecology, or agriculture.
 It is also helpful for facilitators to have had experience conducting large-scale field trainings, and to understand best practices for organizing such events.